KrishnaBhatia22-11/RecipeBot/README.md

 Create a file named .env in the project root:

-GOOGLE_API_KEY=your_gemini_key_here
-EXA_API_KEY=your_exa_key_if_used
+GOOGLE_API_KEY=your_gemini_api_key_here
+EXA_API_KEY=your_exa_key_here    # optional

-⚠️ Do NOT upload .env to GitHub.
+⚠️ Important: Do NOT upload .env to GitHub.

-▶️ Running the Project
+▶️ Running the Application

+Use Streamlit to launch the app:

 python -m streamlit run app.py

-Then open the link:
+The app will open at:

 http://localhost:8501

-💡 How It Works
+💡 How RecipeBot Works

-1. User enters a dish name
+User enters a dish name (e.g., "Dal Makhani").

-Example: "dal makhani"

-2. Agno Agent processes the prompt
+The Agno AI agent processes the prompt.

-Formats message

-Sends it to Gemini model

-3. Gemini generates the recipe

-Ingredients

-Steps

-Tips

-Cooking time
+The request is sent to Google Gemini for recipe generation.

+A structured recipe (ingredients, steps, tips, etc.) is returned.

-4. Streamlit displays the structured output
+Streamlit displays the result in a clean format.

-📸 Screenshots (to add in repo)
+📸 Screenshots (optional for GitHub) /screenshots/home.png

-You can include:

-Home UI

-Input example

-Generated recipe output
+/screenshots/recipe_output.png

-(Upload images to GitHub and attach here.)
+(Upload images and update links later.)

-🚀 Future Improvements
+🔮 Future Enhancements

-Add voice input
+🗣️ Add voice input

+🛒 Generate shopping list automatically

-Add recipe image generation (Gemini Vision)
+🖼️ Add AI-generated food images (Gemini Vision)

-Add shopping list generator
+🍽️ Multi-recipe meal planner

-Save recipe history
+📚 Save recipe history / user login

-Multi-dish meal planner

 🤝 Contributing

-Pull requests are welcome.
+Contributions are welcome!
-For major changes, please open an issue first.
+Feel free to open an issue or submit a pull request.

-📜 License
+📄 License

 This project is licensed under the MIT License.

 👨‍💻 Author

 Krishna Bhatia
-BTech CSE-AIML
+BTech CSE – AIML
 Manav Rachna International Institute of Research & Studies